marijnh/blog/_posts/2019-08-30-codemirror-6-progress.md

 nodes.

-These can be written in bog-standard imperative style, if you want, but still make it easy handle editor state changes in a disciplined way—they are notified each time something changes, and provided with a full description of the update, including the viewport information and the transactions that were applied.
+These can be written in bog-standard imperative style, if you want, but still make it easy to handle editor state changes in a disciplined way—they are notified each time something changes, and provided with a full description of the update, including the viewport information and the transactions that were applied.